 The more you put into therapy, the more you get out of it.
 Be curious.
 Be open.
-Don’t just tell me what you think I want to hear; be yourself.
+Don’t just tell your clinician what you think they want to hear; be yourself.
 Ask questions.
 Come to sessions and do the practice between sessions.
 It is important to know that long-term changes don’t happen in session… they happen between sessions.

-Another way to maximize your therapy experience is to let me know if you are ever feeling stuck, like treatment is getting off track, or if your goals have changed.
+Another way to maximize your therapy experience is to let your clinician know if you are ever feeling stuck, like treatment is getting off track, or if your goals have changed.
 We will problem solve together.

 DOESN'T THERAPY MEAN I’M WEAK?

 NOPE.
 It takes a huge amount of strength to reach out in a time of need.
 Therapy doesn’t mean you’re weak, it means you’re strong.